-- Identifying partnerships under the Housing and Human Services Accord to improve the level of support for older people with medium and high support needs.
-(Lead Agency: DoH, Supporting Agencies: DADHC, tenant groups) - Improve housing amenity and services for older people by: - developing partnerships between Government and non-government agencies which improve support available for seniors living on public housing estates; - examining the need for and feasibility of providing seniors only housing through reconfiguring or modifying some of the existing high-rise housing
+- Identify partnerships under the Housing and Human Services Accord to improve the level of support for older people with medium and high support needs.
+(Lead Agency: HNSW, Supporting Agencies: Human Services Agencies, NGOs) - Examine the need for and feasibility of providing additional aged care facilities in the Redfern-Waterloo area.
+(Lead Agency: Australian Government, Supporting Agencies: DADHC, RWA, CoS) - Improve housing amenity and services for older people by: (Lead Agencies: HNSW, CoS, Supporting Agencies: RWA, tenant groups)

-- stock on the Redfern-Waterloo public housing estates so that it is better suited to the needs of older people; - ensuring reconfigured housing options support older tenants with high needs by enabling them to be located with or near carers or family support; - ensuring age-related housing allocation policies take the different average life expectancies of different cultural groups into account; and - actively engaging older people in planning and implementing urban renewal strategies and improving the use of public space in and around the Department of Housing estates (including more outdoor seating for older people).
-(Lead Agency: DoH, CoS, Supporting Agencies: RWA, tenant groups) - Develop safety initiatives focussed on older people that builds on the Department of Housing's High Rise Strategy and the City of Sydney's Redfern-Waterloo Community Safety Taskforce including: - reviewing current and future Department of Housing maintenance work plans; - actively engaging older people in developing crime prevention and other strategies that will help reduce fear of crime in the community; - addressing community safety issues such as uneven footpaths, low hanging trees and poor lighting in public areas; - conducting regular safety audits in Redfern-Waterloo; - involving older people in safety programs by working with seniors groups and Neighbourhood Watch; - improving access to community facilities such as libraries, computer rooms, meeting rooms and community kitchens; - developing intergenerational activities to encourage older people outdoors and engaging with young people (including sporting events, Aboriginal men's and women's group activities and young people's street theatre); and, - investigating the use of affordable technologies such as phones, alarms, computers and alarm systems to improve safety in public housing estates.
-(Lead Agency: DoH, Supporting Agencies: NSW Police, CoS, NGOs) - Examine the need for and feasibility of providing additional aged care facilities in the Redfern-Waterloo area.
-(Lead Agency: Australian Government, Supporting Agencies: DADHC, RWA, CoS)
+- developing partnerships between Government and non-government agencies which improve support available for seniors living on public housing estates; - examining the need for and feasibility of providing seniors only housing through reconfiguring or modifying some of the existing high-rise housing stock on the Redfern-Waterloo public housing estates so that it is better suited to the needs of older people; - ensuring reconfigured housing options support older tenants with high needs by enabling them to be located with or near carers or family support; - ensuring age-related housing allocation policies take the different average life expectancies of different cultural groups into account; and - actively engaging older people in planning and implementing urban renewal strategies and improving the use of public space in and around the Housing NSW estates (including more outdoor seating for older people). - Develop safety initiatives focussed on older people that build on the Housing NSW's High Rise Strategy and Older Persons Strategy as well as the City of Sydney's Redfern-Waterloo Community Safety Taskforce including: (HNSW, NSW Police, CoS, NGOs) - reviewing current and future Housing NSW maintenance work plans; - actively engaging older people in developing crime prevention and other strategies that will help reduce fear of crime in the community; - addressing community safety issues such as uneven footpaths, low hanging trees and poor lighting in public areas; - conducting regular safety audits in Redfern-Waterloo; - involving older people in safety programs by working with seniors groups and Neighbourhood Watch; - improving access to community facilities such as libraries, computer rooms, meeting rooms and community kitchens; - developing intergenerational activities to encourage older people outdoors and engaging with young people (including sporting events, Aboriginal men's and women's group activities and young people's street theatre); and, - investigating the use of affordable technologies such as phones, alarms, computers and alarm systems to improve safety in public housing estates.